lanilynchey/lace/docs/02_forces/tier_4_forces/18_summary.md

 ---

 *"Emergence is not magic - it's composition.
-From five axioms, infinite complexity."*
+From six axioms, infinite complexity."*

 ---